 Open Studios Network & Comms

 Do open and be present at the advertised times.
 Remember that how a visitor experiences your ‘open house’ affects other artists and the project as a whole.
 Consider the event from a visitor's point of view and make them feel welcome!

 Do identify your house or studio clearly for visitors who might feel shy about knocking on strange doors – use balloons, posters, banners etc.

-Do pull your weight and contribute to the success of the event by putting posters up locally, distributing printed publicity and promoting online and through social media.
+Do organise your own marketing and contribute to the success of the event by putting posters up locally, distributing printed publicity and promoting online and through social media.
+See our marketing toolkit here

 Do link up with other artists/makers in your local area.
 You will benefit from support and advice – including top tips on how to manage sales.

 Do please encourage visitors to fill out the evaluation forms provided in your bundle.
 Feedback is essential to the future success of the event and helps grow audiences.
 We also ask that you complete a short online survey to give us your own feedback.

 Don’t be in competition with other open houses.
 The visitor is enjoying the event as a whole – and just as it works in Lewes for antiques or Hay-on-Wye for books, you will benefit from the compare and contrast of being alongside each other.
 Support your peer artists and recommend other venues for your visitors to see.

 Don’t leave it to the last minute to set up your show.
 It takes more thought and preparation than you may think!

 Don’t leave personal objects, valuables or too much clutter around.
 Make your home/studio inviting and remember that children may come along too.
 Don’t cook during the day as the smells can put people off and avoid having strong-smelling fast foods or microwavable soups.